invkrh/personal-blog/content/post/hash-function.md

 ## Use case

-Given a large amounts of sets where each set has lots of elements, Locality-Sensitive Hashing (LSH) is used to find same sets or similar sets quickly and accurately.
+Given large amounts of sets where each set has lots of elements, Locality-Sensitive Hashing (LSH) is used to find same sets or similar sets quickly and accurately.

 The whole data set can be represented as a matrix, where each column corresponds to a set and each row corresponds to a universal element of all sets.